Tangles are Decided by Weighted Vertex Sets: Weighted deciders

-Theorem~\ref{thm:profiledecider} then applies to tangles in graphs or hypergraphs by taking for $ U $ the universe of separations of a (hyper-)graph and for $ P $ the given $ k $-tangle.
+Observe that if $ G=(V,E) $ is a (hyper-)graph then the set $ \vec{U} $ of all separations of $ G $ is such a universe.
+Moreover every $ k $-tangle $ \tau $ of $ G $ is also a regular $ k $-profile of~$ \vec{U} $.
 (See~\cite{ProfilesNew} for more on the relation between graph tangles and profiles.)
+Therefore~\cref{thm:profiledecider} indeed applies to tangles in graphs and hypergraphs as well.

-Theorem~\ref{thm:profiledecider} holds with the same proof as Theorem~\ref{thm:tangledecider}, since Lemma~\ref{lem:cross-counting} holds in this setting too, using the definition of profile rather than the tangle axioms.
+Theorem~\ref{thm:profiledecider} holds with the same proof as Theorem~\ref{thm:tangledecider}, since Lemma~\ref{lem:cross-counting} holds in this setting too: the only difference being that to see that $ (B\cap D\,,\,A\cup C) $ cannot lie in the profile at hand one now has to use the definition of a regular $ k $-profile rather than the fact that $ A $, $ C $, and $ B\cap D $ cover~$ G $.